 Start on the left or right side of the frame - it doesn’t matter.
 Put the D-ring on the single hook of the Hang & Level.
-Here’s a 30 second video on how to use the tool.
+In case you missed it, scroll up to the video above to see how to use the tool.

-- Find the right height that you decided on earlier and remove the frame from the wall while keeping the hanging tool in place.
+- Find the right height where you want the frame and remove the frame from the wall while keeping the hanging tool in place.
 Press the button to mark the spot.

 - Hammer in the nail on the spot you marked on the wall.
 We used DécoNails™, which are designed to perfectly fit in D-rings.